openssl/openssl/doc/designs/quic-design/quic-api.md

 - Blocking mode on or off

 **Blocking Considerations:** Blocks until libssl has accepted responsibility for (i.e., copied) all data provided, or an error occurs, if in blocking mode.
+In other words, it blocks until it can buffer the data.
+This does not necessarily mean that the data has actually been sent.

+`SSL_get_stream_write_state` can be used to clarify the stream state when an error occurs.

 #### `SSL_pending`